Information for local authorities

 What form do the assessments take?

-How will this impact children?
+How will this impact children and young people?

-How are the results be used?
+How will the outcomes be used?

 What is the rationale for the SNSA?